-SOCIAL PSYCHOLOGY
+SOCIAL PSYCHOLOGY 631 3 credits

-Intensive examination of social psychological theory and research, both classic and contemporary.
+- Intensive examination of social psychological theory and research, both classic and contem-porary.
 Provides student with background and working knowledge of social psychological aspects of social phenomena.
-(Same as KSU 72430) Seminar.

-634 PERSONALITY AND SOCIAL SYSTEMS

-Examination of contemporary theory and research on finkages between personality and society.
+(Same as KSU 72430) Seminar. - PERSONALITY AND SOCIAL SYSTEMS 3 credits Examination of contemporary theory and research on linkages between personality and soci-ety.
 Some applications in studies of modernization, social class and occupations and sex roles.

-SOCIOLOGY OF GENDER

-Prerequisite: permission.
-Examination of theories and research on gender origins, characteristics and changes.
-Emphasizes recent empirical research on gender role patterns and processes in various industrial societies.

-645 SOCIAL ORGANIZATION

-General survey of major theories, concepts and problems pertaining to creation, alteration and dissolution of social organization at various levels of size and complexity.
-(Same as KSU 72540)
+(Same as KSU 72433) Seminar. - SOCIOLOGY OF GENDER 3 credits Prerequisite: permission, Examination of theories and research on gender origins, character istics and changes.
+Emphasizes recent empirical research on gender role patterns and processes in various industrial societies. - SOCIAL ORGANIZATION 3 credits General survey of major theories, concepts and problems pertaining to creation, alteration and dissolution of social organization at various levels of size and complexity.
+(Same as KSU 72540) Seminar. - SOCIAL INEQUALITIES 646 3 credits Prerequisite: permission.

-646 SOCIAL INEQUALITIES

-Prerequisite: permission.
 Seminar dealing with social class and castes with special reference to American social structure.
-(Same as KSU 72546) Seminar.
+(Same as KSU 72546) Seminar. - COMPLEX ORGANIZATIONS 648 3 credits Prerequisite: permission.

-COMPLEX ORGANIZATIONS

-Prerequisite: permission.
 Organizations as social systems; their effect on individuals.
-Problems of professionals in bureaucracies.
-(Same as KSU 72545) Seminar.

-649 SOCIOLOGY OF WORK 3 credits Examination of work as behavioral phenomenon in human societies; contrasts with non-work and leisure; significance of occupations, professional and work types in organization of work.
-(Same as KSU 72542) Seminar.

-651 SEMINAR IN RACE RELATIONS
+Prob-lems of professionals in bureaucracies.
+(Same as KSU 72545) Seminar. - 649 SOCIOLOGY OF WORK 3 credits Examination of work as behavioral phenomenon in human societies; contrasts with non-work and leisure; significance of occupations, professional and work types in organization of work.
+(Same as KSU 72542) Seminar. - SEMINAR IN RACE RELATIONS 3 credits Prerequisite: permission.

-Prerequisite: permission.
 Analysis of the structure and dynamics of race and ethnic relations with attention given to both historical and contemporary issues.
-(Same as KSU 72870) Seminar.

-656 SOCIOLOGY OF HEALTH CARE

-Perequisite: permission of instructor.
-A general study of the field of medical sociology with special emphasis on analysis of health and health care in the contemporary urban United States.
-(Same as KSU 72323).
+(Same as KSU 72870) Seminar. - SOCIOLOGY OF HEALTH CARE 656 3 credits Prerequisite: permission of instructor.
+A general study of the field of medical sociology with spe-cial emphasis on analysis of health and health care in the contemporary urban United States.
+(Same as KSU 72323). - URBAN HEALTH CARE 3 credits 657 Prerequisite: permission.
+Relationships between urban social structures and processes and organization and functioning of health-care delivery systems in urbanized nations.
+Seminar. - DEVIANCE 663 3 credits 3 creats Prerequisite: permission.

-657 LIRRAN HEALTH CARE

-Prerequisite: permission.
-Relationships between urban social structures and processes ar organization and functioning of health-care delivery systems in urbanized nations.
-Seminar.

-Prerequisite: permission.
 Examination of nature and types of deviance.
 Problems and issues in theory and research.
-(Same as KSU 72760) Seminar.

-864 SOCIOLOGY OF CRIMINAL BEHAVIOR

-Analysis of relationship of crime and delinquency to social structure and social processes.
+(Same as KSU 72760) Seminar. - SOCIOLOGY OF CRIMINAL BEHAVIOR 664 3 credits Analysis of relationship of crime and delinquency to social structure and social processes.
 Responses by criminal justice agencies.
+Seminar. - JUVENILE DELINQUENCY: THEORY AND RESEARCH 665 3 credits Prerequisite: permission.
+Analysis of theories of delinquency; ecological, class structural, substructural, etc. Review of relevant research also presented.
 Seminar.

-JUVENILE DELINQUENCY: THEORY AND RESEARCH

-Prerequisite: permission.
-Analysis of theories of delinquency; ecological, class structural, sub-structural, etc. Review of relevant research also presented.
-Seminar.

-666 SOCIOLOGY OF CORRECTIONS

-Prerequisite: permission.
-Analysis of correctional institution as social system; its formal structure and informal dynamics.
+SOCIOLOGY OF CORRECTIONS 666 3 credits Prerequisite: permission.
+Analysis of correctional institution as social system; its formal struc-ture and informal dynamics.
 Analysis of present state of corrections research.
 Seminar.

 677 FAMILY ANALYSIS 3 credits Prerequisite: permission.
 Analysis and evaluation of sociological theory and research in the family.
-Concentration on techniques of theory construction and research design in sociological study of the family.
+Concentration on techniques of theory construction and research design in sociologi-cal study of the family.
 (Same as KSU 72543) Seminar.

+SOCIAL GERONTOLOGY 678

-678 SOCIAL GERONTOLOGY Prerequisite: permission.
+Prerequisite: permission.
 Impact of aging upon individuals and society.
 Reactions of individuals and society to aging.
 (Same as KSU 72877) Seminar.